Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Introduction

 This challenge limits the practical effectiveness of UCB-type policies in many real-world problems dominated by noisy small-gap scenarios, such as financial markets, and underscores the importance of revisiting the classical confidence bounds used in UCB.

 {\it Conformal prediction}~\citep[CP;][]{vovk2005, fontana2023conformal, angelopoulos_learn_2025} offers an innovative yet flexible and robust non-parametric alternative to construct uncertainty bounds.
 It provides a framework for deriving statistically valid prediction regions that guarantee nominal finite-sample coverage under the sole assumption of exchangeability.
 Its model- and distribution-free nature makes CP particularly appealing for real-world problems where classical model assumptions may fail.
 In the context of bandit problems, CP offers a promising route to quantifying the uncertainty of future arm rewards, complementing the regret-efficiency of bandit algorithms with finite-sample statistical validity.
 This opens a natural path to replacing classical UCB's bounds based on the Hoeffding's inequality~\citep{hoeffding1963probability} with more flexible, adaptive, and potentially more informative solutions.
 Through guaranteed nominal coverage for future rewards, CP also facilitates risk monitoring and supports risk-informed decision-making for improved regret.
+We note that related ideas have appeared under distinct settings. \cite{krishnamurthy2023conformal} introduce Conformal Arm Sets, providing near-optimal minimax regret bounds.
+Our approach differs mechanically: rather than constructing sets of plausible optimal arms, we build arm-specific prediction intervals for future reward values. \cite{stanton2023bayesian} derive a conformal UCB acquisition function within Bayesian optimisation using a Gaussian process surrogate; their framework is model-based, batch, and does not target sequential coverage guarantees, making the settings sufficiently distinct.
+Furthermore, our proposal specifically targets the weak-separability regime, as well as risk-aware decision-making.